eclipse-che/che-server/README.md

 Other modules are deprecated and will be removed in the future.

 # Build requirements
-- Apache Maven 3.6.3 or Higher
+- Apache Maven 3.6.3 or later
 - JDK Version 11
 - Podman or Docker (required for running integration tests)